 Regular exercise

 Physical activity on a regular basis can reduce high blood pressure by 5 to 8 mm Hg.
 To prevent blood pressure from increasing once more, it’s essential to continue exercising.
-You should aim for at least 30 minutes of moderate physical activity each day.
+Every day, you should try to get in at least 30 minutes of mild exercise.
 Exercise can also prevent hypertension (high blood pressure) from developing in cases of raised blood pressure.
 Regular exercise can help people with hypertension, it lowers their blood pressure to a safe level.
 Walking, jogging, cycling, swimming, or dancing are some forms of aerobic exercise that can lower your blood pressure.

 Eat a healthy diet